 Said TGUP's Birrell, "A better educated girl is almost the most valuable asset a society can produce.
-Save a Girl TM helps them do that."
+Save a GirlTM helps them do that."

-TGUP has made and distributed more than 16,000 of the SaG kits in Uganda, alone.
-It has also made and distributed a total of more than 117,000 SaG kits through sewing centers it operates in Kenya, Tanzania, Uganda, Cameroon, India, and Nepal.
+TGUP makes the SaG kits through sewing centers it operates in India, Tanzania, Uganda, Cameroon, Kenya, and Nepal.
 The centers employ local seamstresses who earn on average 40% more than the national minimum wages.